 RHA developed and implemented a Homeownership plan to reinvigorate a more robust homeownership program, increase the number of homeownership voucher holders, and implement a Section 32 Homeownership plan.
-Residents were surveyed in 2017 and 2018 for interest in purchasing RHA Public Housing units.
+Residents were surveyed in 2017 and 2021 for interest in purchasing RHA Public Housing units.
 Families who responded to the survey are assigned a ROSS coordinator who will create an Individualized Training and Implementation Plan (ITSP) for homeownership.
-RHA intends to perform an assessment of all its public housing scattered-site units and determine which single-family units will be designated for homeownership.
+RHA intends to perform a physical needs assessment of all its public housing scattered-site units and determine which single-family units will be designated for homeownership.
 RHA may use capital funds and/or operating reserves to renovate designated public housing scattered site homes prior to being offered for homeownership.
 RHA is in the process of preparing several dwellings that have been identified as future homeownership opportunities.
-RHA will prepare and submit appropriate applications to HUD and submit to the Special Applications Center (SAC).
+RHA will prepare and submit appropriate applications to HUD and submit them to the Special Applications Center (SAC) and intends to create a pipeline of potential homebuyers.